 The Kangaroo Care shirt fits babies up to 15 lbs, and will hold them close to your heart, as well as in the ideal inclined position with their head on your chest.
 We love the Milk & Baby brand especially, because they offer skin to skin shirts in many different styles, as well as one specifically for plus sized, and even for men!
 Keep your baby close to your heart with this easy to use shirt that is easy, and comfortable.

-What ever path you go down, or item you choose, know that infant reflux is temporary, and that you are not alone.
+What ever path you go down, or item you choose, know that acid reflux in infants is temporary, and that you are not alone.
 Reach out to other moms for support; you’ll be surprised how common infant reflux is, and how many of your friends have “been there and done that.”
 In fact, their clothing may still sport the battle scar spit up stains to prove it.